MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/xamarin.md

 ## Check if Mobile Center is enabled

-You can also check if Mobile Center is enabled or not:
+You can also check if Mobile Center is enabled or not.

 ```csharp
 bool enabled = await MobileCenter.IsEnabledAsync();